 Copyright 2011 by Mario Vaden

 Ever wondered what the height was, of the tallest Coast Redwood (ever) ?
 Or other species?
 There have been reports passed-down for heights exceeding 400 feet.
 So how tall can Redwoods really grow?
-While exploring Redwood National Park in 2011, an answer developed, at least for my own mind as facts and thoughts settled into place.
+While exploring Redwood National Park in 2011, an answer developed for my own mind as facts and thoughts settled.

 First, let's keep in mind the research of scientists like Dr. Koch of Northern Arizona University, Dr. Jennings and Prof. Sillett of Humboldt State University and Dr. Davis of Pepperdine University, who studied water inside coast redwoods: the correlation between height, internal water pressure, leaf size, photosynthesis, fog and more.
 Basically, they concluded that no species can grow higher than 130 meters / 427 feet.